 The readings can be transferred to other applications if needed.

 The log of capacity values can also be shown in a graphic representation.
 By pressing the button View as graph at the top border of the capacity window, you can toggle between the textual and graphical view.
+It also possible to open the capacity log directly in graph mode by selecting the menu item Window > Capacity Graph, or by pressing ⌘ + ⇧ + 2, respectively.
 The history of each battery is presented in a different color.
 An additional dotted line shows the general downhill trend noted usually for batteries.
 “Today’s” capacity is shown at the right hand side of the window, the oldest recorded state can been seen on the left.

 When you had to replace a battery unit by a new one, because the old one reached the end of its life, you might decide to no longer keep the log of the replaced battery.
 You can delete all log entries of a specific battery unit as follows:

 There are specific cases where it can be difficult for Battery Monitor to detect that the battery unit has been replaced by a new one.
 Different units might identify with an identical serial number although this is not fully compliant with the Smart Battery industry standard.
 As a result, these battery units are recorded in the same log rather than in two separate logs.

 Built-in batteries made by Apple may additionally identify by Apple serial numbers which can be helpful to resolve such a problem.
 Typically, a built-in battery is replaced after it has reached its expected lifetime, and you will no longer use the old one.
 In this particular case, Battery Monitor can offer to split the capacity log into two parts, one for the previous, and one for the current battery unit.
 This feature is only available under the following circumstances: